2022–23 Swiss Cup

-The 2022–23 Swiss Cup, or Schweizer Pokal, is the 98th season of Switzerland's annual football cup competition.
-It features 64 teams from the first to the eight tier of the Swiss football league.
-The first round will be played from 19 to 21 August 2022.
-The final will take place on 4 June 2023.
+The 2022–23 Swiss Cup, or Schweizer Pokal, was the 98th season of Switzerland's annual football cup competition.
+It featured 64 teams from the first to the eight tier of the Swiss football league.
+The first round was played from 19 to 21 August 2022.
+The final took place on 4 June 2023.

-FC Lugano is the reigning Cup champion.
+Lugano was the reigning Cup champion.